Jnorth2/apple_gripper/README.md

 ## Connecting the in hand camera

 The in hand camera connects directly to the computer through a usb cord and requires its own package to operate.
-Follow instructions [here](https://medium.com/@kabilankb2003/integrating-pi-camera-with-ros-2-humble-on-nvidia-jetson-nano-using-opencv-de676dd6a2ca).
+Follow instructions [here](https://github.com/ANI717/ros2_camera_publish).
 Rename the topic publisher name to `/gripper/camera`.

-If you choose to use a different package with more functionality, again rename the topic publisher to `/gripper/camera`.
-Also, make sure to edit the launch file `gripper/launch/suction_gripper_launch.py` to launch the publisher.

 ## Testing